JordanDG/joeweeks-com525/README.md

   <img src="https://i.imgur.com/uW6UR7f.png" alt="password example">
 </p>
 <h5 align="center">
-  <a href="https://uxplanet.org/18-ux-design-tips-for-registration-and-login-forms-f897557358ba">Login Form Password Guidelines LINK</a>
+  <a href="https://uxplanet.org/18-ux-design-tips-for-registration-and-login-forms-f897557358ba">Login Form Password Guidelines Source Link</a>
 </h5>

 As shown above, another design guideline is to allow for space to provide users with error messages to further assist their login / signing up process.
 This includes specified constraints or incorrect inputs from the user.
 As reaffirmed by Nomensa ([link](https://www.nomensa.com/blog/2010/ux-design-four-ways-display-error-messages), 2010), "The error message needs to be clear, precise, short and punchy.
 Users should be able to immediately understand what ‘mistakes they have made’ and how to recover the error."
 My login form will allow for the use of error messages and verification.